The Sauce and Swag of Alvin Kamara: From Alabama Afterthought to Saints Star

 The Saints rated him as the 28th-best player in the draft, Payton says.
 But when they were on the board with the 42nd overall pick, the player they had rated 27th—safety Marcus Williams—was still available.
 They picked Williams, and Payton started to concede he wouldn't be able to get the player he had to have.
 He started thinking about the other running back the team had targeted, Tarik Cohen.

 But it was worth making some phone calls.
-General manager Mickey Loomis recalls the Saints offering to deal with teams almost as soon as they had picked Williams.
+General manager Mickey Loomis recalls the Saints offered to deal with teams almost as soon as they had picked Williams.
 Finally, they found a partner in the 49ers, who accepted a 2018 second-round pick and a 2017 seventh-round pick for the 67th overall pick.

 Since, Payton has come to admire Kamara as a young man as much as a running back.
 "Great kid, smart, good sense of humor, warm smile," he says.